ssricardo/ssricardo.github.io/_posts/2018-12-18-junit-antlr-lexer.md

 ## Lexer

 The *Lexer* part is responsible for converting a character or string into tokens.
 These rules are the first ones to be processed.
-Lexer rules are described as LOWER_CASE.
+Lexer rules are described as UPPER_CASE.
 They might be either in the same files as parser rules or a separate file.

 For instance, for the rule `BOOLEAN : 'true' | 'false' ;`, when the Lexer processes a text file, when it matches a *true* or a *false* string, it will turn it into a *BOOLEAN* token.